Basic Mouse Skills

 You are going to learn how to use a computer mouse today.

-Now, you are going to learn how to move the mouse around the computer screen to click on objects.
+Now, you are going to learn how to move the mouse around the computer screen to click on the bubbles to make them pop.
 This is how you make things work on your computer screen.

 First, let’s click on the mouse buttons.
 Keep your finger on the left button.